stanford-mast/pocket/crailclient/README.md

 # C++ client for Crail/Pocket

-This branch adds support to compile the C++ client using Boost.python for use by the Pocket python client library.
+This directory contains the C++ client for Pocket and uses Boost.python for the python client library.
+To build, run:

 ```
-sudo apt-get install -y cmake libboost-all-dev python-dev
-mkdir build
-cd build
-cmake ..
-make
+./build.sh
 ```